murchie85/spark_ETL_notes/content/airflow/README.md

 - Executor pushes tasks to the queue
 - Airflow workers fetch tasks and execute them on their own machine

+How it works:

+1. Data pipelines are added to `folder Dags`.
+2. Web server and executor parses `folder dags`.
+3. `DagRun` object is created in Metastore with status `running`.
+4. A `task instance` object is created and sent to executor
+5. Eexecutor updates `task instance` object in meta store,
+6. Once complete, `task instance` object updated again, and scheduler checks it is done.

 ## Setup